LinaMarieD/BA-Fast_Sparse_Optimization/README.md

   - `utils/`: Contains a script providing helpful functions used in different experiments.

 - `function_generation/`: Contains the scripts for creating sparse additive functions and the set of test functions used in the thesis.
-  - `SparseFunctions/`: Pre-generated sparse function data of smooth and non-smooth sparse additive functions that were used in the numerical experiments.
+  - `SparseFunctions/`: Test set of smooth and non-smooth sparse additive functions that were used in the numerical experiments.

 - `images/`: Contains the images used in the imaging experiments.